Disease/ Disorder

 Definition

-Complex Regional Pain Syndrome (CRPS) is a disorder characterized by continued debilitating pain that is inordinate to the provoking event.
-Overall, pain may evolve from trauma to a peripheral nerve or to a region without direct nerve involvement.
-A key characterization of the syndrome is the disproportionate amount of pain experienced in relation to the exciting event.
-The pain pattern is often associated with a multitude of disturbances, ranging from sensory and motor deficits, vasomotor disturbances, sudomotor disturbances, edema and/or trophic changes all of which tend to present at distinct times throughout the course of the syndrome.
+Complex Regional Pain Syndrome (CRPS) is a disorder characterized by continued debilitating regional pain that is inordinate to the provoking event, with or without a specific nerve injury and does not need to follow a dermatomal pattern.1 It usually develops after trauma; however there is no relation between severity of injury and development of this disorder and in some cases there is no precipitating event.
+The pain is often associated with a combination of sensory and motor deficits, vasomotor disturbances, sudomotor disturbances, edema and/or trophic changes all of which tend to present at distinct times throughout the course of the syndrome.

 CRPS nomenclature has evolved through the years.
 It was previously referred to in the literature as Reflex Sympathetic Dystrophy, Algodystrophy, Causalgia, Sudeck’s atrophy among others.